-CMS Integration: The Content management System allow to manage the app content.
+CMS Integration: The Content Management System allow to manage of the app content.

 User-friendly interface: This allow the users to use the system easily and without any hassle.

-Quick transaction: With multiple payment gateway integration, users can make easy and instant payments sans any hassle.
+Quick transaction: With multiple payment gateway integrations, users can make easy and instant payments sans any hassle.

 Social Networking Integration: By integration the social media networks in the system, user engagement can be enhanced.